pesteller/Geolocalisation/readme.md

 ### 3. Data processing
++ Notebooks/Geolocalisation - Notebook 1.
+Data preprocessing.ipynb

 #### 3.1.
 Quality control plots
++ Notebooks/Geolocalisation - Notebook 1.
+Data preprocessing.ipynb

 ### 4. Modelling
+The modelling section has been divided into three different subsections, each of which aimed at assessing a different scenario.

 #### 4.1.
 Classification of subspecies
+This section has been devoted to implementing classifiers that can predict the subspecies of the samples.
+The classifiers that have been used are:
+1. Random Forest
+2. Nearest Neighbors
+3. Support Vector Machine
+4. Naive Bayes

+The code used in this section can be found in *Notebooks/Geolocalisation - Notebook 2.1.
+Modelling genomic data - SUBSPECIES.ipynb*

 #### 4.2.
 Classification of sampling site
+In this section we have assessed the perfomance of different classifier to predict the sampling site of the samples.
+Based on the performance of the different classifiers in sectin 4.1, the classifiers that have been used are:
+1. Random Forest
+2. Nearest Neighbors
+3. Support Vector Machine

+The code used in this section can be found in *Notebooks/Geolocalisation - Notebook 2.1.
+Modelling genomic data - SAMPLINGSITE.ipynb*
 #### 4.3.
 Geographic prediction